 That’s why I love the miniature eggplant that you can get at the farmer’s market right now.
 It doesn’t need to be peeled or salted.
 You just slice it right up and add it to your dish.
 It isn’t bitter at all, it’s just delicious.

+These smaller eggplants are perfect with onions, peppers, and a simple, sweet and spicy sauce.
+When served over rice, this is a very satisfying meal.
 For this stir fry I just made a simple sauce of tamari, red pepper flakes, and honey (maple syrup if you’re vegan).
 It’s an easy meal to make and is a nice change from your usual stir fry.

-Spicy Stir Fried Eggplant.
+Spicy Eggplant Stir Fry.

 - 1 Tablespoon olive oil